apache/fluo-website/_fluo-1-2/administration/run-fluo-in-docker.md

 ## Obtain the Docker image

-To obtain the docker image created by this project, you can either pull it from DockerHub (**Its not on DockerHub yet, this should happen soon**) at
-`apache/fluo` or build it yourself.
+To obtain the docker image created by this project, you can either pull it from [DockerHub] at [apache/fluo][fluo-dockerhub] or build it yourself.
 To pull the image from DockerHub, run the command below:

     docker pull apache/fluo